MarcosGomezBayWa/microservice-marcos/README.md

 # Creation of documentation
 1. Execute the script create_documentation.php.
 The file swagger.json is created in the public folder.
+2. Copy all files from /vendor/swagger-api/swagger-ui/dist to /public/documentation.
-2. In the public/documentation folder, find the SwaggerUIBundle creation code (normally in index.html or in swagger-initializer.js) and change the `URL` parameter to point to our `/swagger.json` file.
+3. In the public/documentation folder, find the SwaggerUIBundle creation code (normally in index.html or in swagger-initializer.js) and change the `URL` parameter to point to our `/swagger.json` file.

 # Authentication